Latest Insights/Back to Generator

 5. Automated Decision-Making

-If your app generates content using AI, include a disclaimer that:
+On top of those legal duties, if your app generates content with AI it's good practice to include a disclaimer that:

-• AI-generated content may contain errors or inaccuracies
+• AI-generated content may contain errors, omissions, or inaccuracies ("hallucinations")

-• Content should not be relied upon as professional advice
+• Content should not be relied upon as professional, legal, medical, or financial advice

-• Users are responsible for verifying AI-generated output
+• Users are responsible for reviewing and verifying AI-generated output before acting on it

 Regulations You Need to Know